Presidential Palace cross

-The cross in front of the Presidential Palace in Poland (also known as the Smolensk Cross, krzyż smoleński) is a wooden cross which was erected as a memorial to the 96 casualties of the 2010 Polish Air Force Tu-154 crash.
+The Presidential Palace cross (also known as the Smolensk Cross, krzyż smoleński) is a wooden cross which was erected as a memorial to the 96 casualties of the 2010 Polish Air Force Tu-154 crash.
 It was first moved to a chapel in the Presidential Palace on 16 September 2010 and, on 10 November 2010, was again moved, this time to St. Anne's Church, Warsaw, where it currently resides.
 The cross was controversial, provoking debate in Polish society and media about the issues of separation of church and state, politics, religion and patriotism.